uberFoo/uberFoo.github.io/_posts/2024-03-04-dwarf-vs-splat.md

 Below is the full source of the benchmarks.
 For the Python and JavaScript programs, I used GitHub Copilot to write the code.
 I did this because I haven't written much of either language in several years.
-I was hoping the what came out of Copilot would more or less be idiomatic.
+I was hoping that what came out of Copilot would be more or less idiomatic.

 ### For Loops